crashappsec/chalk/tests/README.md

 To set up the testing framework:

 1. Install poetry with `pipx install poetry`
+2. From the repository root: `cd ./tests`
-2. Install dependencies with `poetry install` (the list of dependencies to be installed is located at `tests/pyproject.toml`)
+3. Install dependencies with `poetry install` (the list of dependencies to be installed is located at `tests/pyproject.toml`)

 To run the tests: